 He then became player-manager with Hamilton, before joining Norwich City in 2015.
 During his first season he guided the Canaries to promotion via the play-offs, but they failed to remain in the top-flight and were relegated the following season.

 In 2017 he became manager of Preston and has since achieved finishes of 7th, 14th and 9th in the last three seasons.

-Scott Sinclair is Preston’s top scorer this season with seven goals in the Sky Bet Championship and he has played in all bar one of their league matches thus far.
+Scott Sinclair is Preston’s top scorer this season with nine goals in the Sky Bet Championship.

-The 31-year-old joined the club in January following his departure from Celtic and is well known for his time with the Scottish champions, as well as Swansea City and Aston Villa having started out at Chelsea.
+The 31-year-old joined the club in January 2020 following his departure from Celtic and is well known for his time with the Scottish champions, as well as Swansea City and Aston Villa.

 When and where?

-Kick-off is 3pm at Kenilworth Road on Saturday 12th December.
+Kick-off is 3pm at Deepdale on Saturday 20th March.

 Man in the middle?